Insecticidal soap

-Insecticidal soap is used to control many plant insect pests.
 Soap has been used for more than 200 years as an insect control.
 Because insecticidal soap works on direct contact with pests via the disruption of cell membranes when the insect is penetrated with fatty acids, the insect's cells leak their contents causing the insect to dehydrate and die.
 Insecticidal soap is sprayed on plants until the entire plant is saturated because the insecticidal properties of the soap occurs when the solution is wet.
 Soaps have a low mammalian toxicity and are therefore considered safe to be used around children and pets, and may be used in organic farming.

 Composition

 Insecticidal soap's active ingredient is most often a potassium salt of fatty acids.
 Insecticidal soap should be based on long-chain fatty acids (10-18 carbon atoms) because shorter-chain fatty acids tend to be damaging for the plant (phytotoxicity).
 Short (8-carbon) fatty-acid chains occur for example in coconut oil and soaps based thereon. "'Green Soap' is a potassium/coconut oil soap .... [that] has also been shown to be effective, as an unlabeled insecticide, in controlling soft-bodied insects including aphids".
 Recommended concentrations of insecticidal soap are typically in the range 1-2 percent soap mixed with water.
 One manufacturer recommends a concentration of 0.06% to 0.25% (pure soap equivalent) for most agricultural applications.; another one recommends concentrations of 0.5 to 1% pure soap equivalent.
 In the European Union, fatty acid potassium salts are registered and allowed as insecticide at a 2% concentration.

 Insecticidal soap is most effective if it is dissolved in soft water, since the fatty acids in soap tend to precipitate in hard water, thereby reducing the effectivity.